gianniverstegen/chat_app_backend/readme.md

-# Backend for my global chatroom app
+# Backend for a global chatroom app

 The front end can be found [here](https://github.com/gianniverstegen/chat_app_webserver).